|Location||Industrial site in a coastal metropolis of Southeast Asia|

 The original filter system was not able to cope with the adverse environmental conditions.
 Within a few months, the filter system reached a rapid increase in pressure drop, so that the load of the gas turbine had to be reduced.
 Depending on the season, the intervals for changing the filter system ranged from 3 to 10 months.
 Due to the low and unreliable operating time of the filter system, unplanned operational stops were the result.
 Another shortcoming of the filter system was that it was extremely inefficient at removing particles.
 As a consequence, the compressors of both gas turbines had to be cleaned continuously in order to limit performance losses.

 The supply air enters the filter house via two inflow sides.
 For each inflow side, 2 filter stages are integrated, which are divided between two filter walls.
-In the first filter stage, 124 pre-filters of filter class G4 according to EN 779 are installed.
-This is followed by 124 final filters of filter class F8 according to EN 779.
+Initially the set-up was configured with 100 filters per stage.
+This OEM configuration was upgarded to a system with 124 filters per stage.
+After this upgarde the system operated in the first filter stage with 124 pre-filters of filter class G4 according to EN 779 followed by 124 final filters of filter class F8 according to EN 779.
 The load is approx. 4150 m³/h per filter.
 The service life of the pre-filters and final filters was a maximum of 10 months.
 Thus, the filter system clearly missed the operator's intended maintenance interval, which was scheduled at 12 months.

 The upgrade from EMW® features a much more stable and efficient GT pocket filter variant in filter class M6 according to EN 779 on the first filter wall.
 On the final filter wall, a compact filter GT of filter class F9 is directly coupled to a (H)EPA compact filter GT of filter class E11.
 The compact filters in F9 and E11 both achieve a service life of 24 months.
 This means that the operator's planned maintenance window could be doubled.
 The pre-filters could achieve a service life of more than 12 months, but are replaced after 12 months during the planned maintenance interval.